 The Guides to Social Policy Law is a collection of publications designed to assist decision makers administering social policy law.
 The information contained in this publication is intended only as a guide to relevant legislation/policy.
 The information is accurate as at the date listed at the bottom of the page, but may be subject to change.
 To discuss individual circumstances please contact Services Australia.

-2.4.10 Assessments using the income of only one parent (Formulas 5 & 6)
+2.4.10 Formulas 5 & 6 - assessments using the income of only one parent

 Context

-The basic formula uses the income of both parents to identify the costs of the children and to determine the annual rate of child support payable.
-However, where a non-parent carer applies for a child support assessment, only one parent's income will be used to calculate child support where:
+Where a non-parent carer applies for a child support assessment, only one parent's income will be used to calculate child support where:

-• one parent is in a non-reciprocating jurisdiction (1.5.1)
+• one parent is a resident of a non-reciprocating jurisdiction (1.5.1)

 • one parent is not being assessed because of special circumstances, or